-The pushup gets shortchanged by men and women.
+The pushup gets overlooked by men and women sometimes.
 Men would rather see how much they can bench press while women are afraid they won’t be able to do one.
-Pushups should be a staple of anyone’s exercise plan and I’ll tell you why: you can do them anywhere, they don’t require any equipment, and they’re effective at working not just the chest, but also the shoulders, triceps, and core.
+Pushups should be a staple of anyone’s exercise plan and we’ll tell you why: you can do them anywhere, they don’t require any equipment, and they’re effective at working not just the chest, but also the shoulders, triceps, and core.
 When done properly, the pushup can give females wonderfully toned arms and give men the masculine chest and arms they crave.
 The problem is, most people do them wrong, and when done wrong, the pushup is not only ineffective, but it can also cause serious injury.
-With that said, let’s look at how to do the perfect push up in just 4 easy steps….
+With that said, let’s look at how to do the perfect push up in just 4 easy steps.

 1. Start by getting down on the ground with your feet together and your hands slightly wider than shoulder-width apart.
 Your hands should be level with your chest and not up by your shoulders.

 2. To begin the starting position, make sure your arms are fully extended as you hold the top of the push up position.
 Your core should be held tight and your body should form a straight line from your head to your ankles.